Every home cook has a preference for keeping eggs on hand. Some people prefer to store them in the fridge, others in the pantry.

 If you want eggs to remain fresh for longer, you should store them in the refrigerator.

 Keeping eggs at a constant temperature is crucial since doing otherwise would cause them to deteriorate and render them unsuitable for human consumption.
-In addition, because salmonella can develop in eggs if the temperature is allowed to fluctuate, the refrigerator is the safest location to keep eggs, as is the body of the refrigerator itself, as opposed to the door.
+In addition, because salmonella can develop in eggs if the temperature is allowed to fluctuate, the refrigerator is the safest location to keep eggs and the body of the refrigerator itself, as opposed to the door.
 Once more, this is done to lessen the occurrence of temperature swings.

 The refrigerator is an ineffective breeding ground for salmonella.
 Therefore, if you want to keep that adorable hen-shaped egg basket but your refrigerator doesn’t have room for it, you’ll need to come up with another purpose.